buzz-language/buzz/README.md

 ### Errors

 Functions must specify which error they can raise with `!> type1, type2, ...`.
-Error can't be raised in the global scope. `test` function can ignore errors.
+Error can't be raised in the global scope. `test` functions ignore errors.

 ```buzz
 enum(str) MyErrors {